Birding with Friends

 Join birding expert Russ Reed for a guided bird-spotting adventure through the Watershed's three native habitats.
 Open to all ages, Watershed birding walks guide novice through veteran birders to catch glimpses of gorgeous bird species, where to look for them, and when they're most likely to be spotted.
 Photographers, Birding With Friends is a great way to get an edge for your next incredible capture!
 For more information on this year's scheduled birding events, check the Watershed's event calendar.

 Birding with Friends is a diverse program that consists of three primary activities: Great Backyard Bird Count, Christmas Bird Count, and Bird Walks during Spring Migration in April, May, and June - Thurday and Saturday from 7 AM - 9 AM.
+Birders can help us track and understand local bird populations by reporting observations to eBird.

 Browse the gallery below for a sneak peek at the species you may see while Birding With Friends.
 All photos taken at the Watershed Nature Center!